Faithlife/styled-ui/catalog/grid/variations.md

 ### Tree Table

-A table to display tree data as well as supporting drag-drop reordering.
+A table to display tree data.
+See [Simple Examples](/grid/simple-examples#drag-and-drop-in-treegrid) to see how to enable drag and drop re-ordering.

 ```react
 showSource: true